uchicago-cs/plrg/src/index.md

 # ![](reading_lambda.png "Reading Lambda") University of Chicago Programming Languages Reading Group

-The University of Chicago Programming Languages Reading group, part of [PL research at UChicago](http://pl.cs.uchicago.edu/), is an occasional, informal meeting to discuss interesting PL papers.
-Food is provided.
-Visitors welcome!

 If you might like to attend during the Spring 2017 term, please [tell us what times work for you](http://whenisgood.net/uchicago-plrg-spring-17).

-To receive announcements, [sign up](https://mailman.cs.uchicago.edu/mailman/listinfo/pl-readinggroup) for the `pl-readinggroup` mailing list.

-To suggest a paper, [open an issue](https://github.com/uchicago-cs/plrg/issues?q=is%3Aissue) on the Github page.
-We'll close the issue when we schedule the paper.

-## Schedule of Papers

 | Date       | Paper | Leader |
 |------------|-------|--------|